 But to get to those next stages of innovation, Reznik said they need more government funding and private sector expertise.

-Andrew Dean, Lakehead University’s vice-president of research and innovation, is quite excited about what Thunder Bay can become a world-class medical imaging technology hub.
+Andrew Dean, Lakehead University’s vice-president of research and innovation, is quite excited about what Thunder Bay can become as a world-class medical imaging technology hub.

 Medical imaging is a $6.7-million sector in Canada, producing devices with a very high-profit margin because of the amount of research and development to get the technology to market.